It is the feature which allows users make CPU estimation before is moved new workload on the server

 When you enter CPU Workload Estimator page, then simply select on the left panel target server and CPU pool and on the right panel select one or more lpars which will be migrated.
 Then generate the graph.
 Default time range is 1 week.

 Then you see an aggregated graph of last week with selected CPU pool of target server and selected lpars

 You see how would look like the CPU load last week if lpars have been already there.

 CPU estimation based on CPU core is correct for situations where target server and lpars are on the same HW platform (same model, CPU frequency, number of cores...)

 In case of different platforms like target server is IBM Power 710 and there are going to be migrated lpars from IBM Power 795 then estimations based purely on CPU core will not be accurate.
 Therefore there is possibility on the main CPU Workload Estimator page to select rPerf benchmark for AIX® based server or CPW for IBM i (i5/OS) based server.
 Then estimations are based on that benchmark.
 This assures correct estimation for migrations between different IBM Power Systems™ servers.

 CPU core based estimations are available in free LPAR2RRD distribution. rPerf or CPW estimation feature is available only in the enterprise edition of LPAR2RRD distributed only to customers under support.Estimator takes into account actual SMT.

-Use this form to sign or cancel of receiving new LPAR2RRD announcements, upgrade and service emails.
+Use this form to sign up for new LPAR2RRD announcements, upgrade and service emails.